• English

 maat-ask-aladdin

-Ma’at was represented as a woman who wore a crown with a single ostrich feather in her headdress.
-She was often represented as a winged goddess.
-The totem was a stone platform that stood for the stable foundation on which order was constructed the primeval mount which is said to have first originated from the waters of Nun or chaos.
+Ma'at was often represented as a winged goddess wearing a crown with a single ostrich feather in her headdress.
+The totem was a stone platform that stood for the stable foundation on which order was constructed; the primeval mount was said to have originated from the waters of Nun, or chaos.

 Role Of Ma'at

-According to ancient Egyptian belief, after a person dies their soul was taken into the Hall of Double Justice by the god of wisdom, Thoth.
-Here there was the presence of other gods like the Lord of the Dead, Osiris.
-Also, there were 42 assessors or judges of Ma’at accompanying.
-The heart which is touted to be the essence of any person is weighed here in the scales of justice with the feather from the headdress of Ma’at on the other side.
-For a person with a good life, the scales will be balanced but for those who have committed a crime, the heart would weigh heavier after which the person's soul is eaten by the goddess Ammut.
-The balanced hearts were led to Osiris by Ma’at where they were allowed to join with the celestial gods for all eternity.
-Ma'at ruled over all 3 worlds; even the gods had to obey her rulings.
+According to ancient Egyptian belief, after a person dies, their soul is taken into the Hall of Double Justice by the god of wisdom, Thoth.
+Other gods, like the Lord of the Dead, Osiris, were present here.
+Also, there were 42 assessors or judges of Ma'at accompanying.
+The heart, touted to be the essence of any person, is weighed here in the scales of justice with the feather from the headdress of Ma'at on the other side.
+For a person with a good life, the scales will be balanced, but for those who have committed a crime, the heart would weigh heavier, after which the person's soul is eaten by the goddess Ammut.
+The balanced hearts were led to Osiris by Ma'at, where they were allowed to join with the celestial gods for all eternity.
+Ma'at ruled over all three worlds; even the gods had to obey her rulings.